+Student Accessibility Services (SAS) supports the campus community with ensuring an accessible educational environment for students with disabilities.
 The University of Northern Iowa (UNI) complies with the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), Section 504 of the Rehabilitation Act of 1973, the Fair Housing Act, and other applicable federal and state laws and regulations that prohibit discrimination on the basis of disability.
-To request accommodations, it is the policy of the University for students with disabilities to register with Student Accessibility Services (SAS).
+Students with disabilities experiencing a barrier to access should connect with Student Accessibility Services (SAS) to request accommodations.
+SAS views disabilities as an integral part of the rich diversity at UNI and works collaboratively with students, faculty, and staff to create an accessible educational environment for students.
 UNI faculty are not obligated to provide accommodations for students with disabilities without proper notification from SAS and the student.
 Students may initiate the accommodation process at any time.
-However, accommodations are not retroactive, and the registration process takes time.
+However, accommodations are not retroactive, and the process for getting connected takes time.
 Therefore, SAS staff always recommends that students initiate the process as soon as possible rather than wait for academic and social-emotional responsibilities to become overly stressful and/or overwhelming.
-Student Accessibility Services works with students who have disabilities in an effort to coordinate support services and programs that enable equal access to an education and university life.
-The primary service our office is known for is the determination of eligibility for academic and residence hall accommodations.
-Office: 007 ITTC (Innovative Teaching and Technology Center) Phone: 319-273-2677 (voice) For deaf or hard-of-hearing use Relay 711 Email: accessibilityservices@uni.edu
+Information is also available at sas.uni.edu.
+For the safety of our students and staff members, SAS encourages students, faculty, and staff to connect with our office virtually for appointments through Zoom or over the phone.
+If a student has any questions or concerns at any point in the semester, please contact SAS at (319) 273-2677 Relay 711 or accessibilityservices@uni.edu.
+A member of the SAS team will be available throughout the week to answer phone calls and respond to emails.
+For questions related to COVID-19, please visit the SAS COVID-19 Questions page.